Interstate 244 Oklahoma

 The final section of Interstate 244 completed through Tulsa was the north leg of the Inner Dispersal Loop in December 1975.2 It was named the Martin Luther King Jr. Expressway east from Downtown by the Oklahoma Highway Commission in 1984.1

-The spans carrying Interstate 244 & U.S. 75 across the Arkansas River to Downtown Tulsa were built in 1967.
+The spans carrying I-244/U.S. 75 across the Arkansas River to Downtown Tulsa were built in 1967.
 With money partially funded by a nearly $50 million TIGER (Transportation Investment Generating Economic Recovery) Grant in February 2010, a $78 million project commenced in April 2011 to replace the functionally obsolete westbound bridge.3 The span closed with all traffic shifted to the eastbound span with two-way traffic by June 14, 2011.4 Crews then demolished the existing span to make way for a new double deck structure with three highway lanes on the upper level and two dedicated future rail lines and a multi use path on the lower level.3

 Work started on the new eastbound bridge on June 7, 2013, with construction of temporary crossovers to shift traffic onto the westbound span and repairs underway on the south leg of the IDL.7 A ribbon cutting ceremony took place on September 15, 2014 for the completion of the span.
-Ensuing work focused on the trails underneath the bridge and the viewing platform through spring 2015.
+Ensuing work focused on the trails underneath the bridge and the viewing platform through Spring 2015.
 This work ran in tandem with the reopening of the IDL south leg.8

 East End – eastern Tulsa, Oklahoma

-The eastbound lanes of I-244 & U.S. 412 cross over as a lane drop occurs for I-44 & SH 66 east.
-U.S. 412 merges onto Interstate 44 east for 4.3 miles to the point where I-44 turns north along the ending Creek Turnpike for the Will Rogers Turnpike to Joplin, Missouri.
-Photo taken by Eric Stuve (11/28/02).
+The eastbound lanes of I-244/U.S. 412 cross over I-44/SH 66 east as a lane drop occurs.
+U.S. 412 combines with I-44 east for 4.3 miles to the end of the Creek Turnpike, where I-44 turns north onto the Will Rogers Turnpike to Joplin, Missouri.
+Photo by Eric Stuve (11/28/02).

 West End / Gilcrease Expressway – Oakhurst, Oklahoma